UKCloud/documentation/articles/openshift/oshift-how-use-netpol-v4.md

 ## Interacting with NetworkPolicy objects

-You can interact with NetworkPolicy objects from the command line using the full name networkpolicy or short name netpol, for example:
+You can interact with NetworkPolicy objects from the command line using the full name NetworkPolicy or short name netpol, for example:

 `oc get netpol` - List NetworkPolicy objects in the current project.